USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_input_and_output.md

 run.cctm >& tee cctm.log
 ```

-For CCTM, the LOGFILE environment variable allows users to specify the name of a log file for capturing the standard output from the program.
+For the CCTM, the LOGFILE environment variable allows users to specify the name of a log file for capturing the standard output from the program.
 If this variable is not set, the standard output is written to the terminal and can be captured using the UNIX redirect command (“>”), as shown in the example above.

 <a id=conc></a>
 ### CTM_CONC_1: CCTM hourly instantaneous concentration file
 [Return to Table 3-6](#conc_t)

-The 3-D CCTM hourly concentration file (CONC) is the most commonly referenced CCTM output file.
-Containing gas-phase species mixing ratios (ppmV) and aerosol species concentra­tions (µg m<sup>-3</sup>), CONC files include instantaneous model species concentrations at the end of each model hour.
-The number and types of species contained in the CONC files depend on the chemical mechanism and aerosol model configurations that are selected when CCTM is compiled.
-The FORTRAN NameLists within the mechanism directories list the modeled species, and contain a column that specifies which species are written to the CONC files.
+The 3-D CCTM hourly concentration file (CONC) contains gas-phase species mixing ratios (ppmV) and aerosol species concentrations (µg m<sup>-3</sup>).
+CONC files include instantaneous model species concentrations at the end of each model hour.
+The number and types of species contained in the CONC files depend on the chemical mechanism and aerosol model configurations that are selected when the CCTM is compiled.
+The [FORTRAN NameLists](#matrix_nml) within the mechanism directories list the modeled species, and contain a column that specifies which species are written to the CONC files.
 The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
 Species can be removed from the CONC file by editing the CONC column in the NameList file(s) to reduce the number of species that are written to, and thus the size of the CONC file.

 <a id=cgrid></a>
 ### CTM_CGRID_1: CCTM restart file